samandemberly/givebutter-exercise/README.md

 - Given more time, what would you suggest for improving the performance of this app?

+At the moment the search filters an array.
+As that array increases in size the filter could feel very laggy.
+Having a search api that takes input and a page size would scale much better

 - Is there anything you would consider doing if we were to go live with this app?
+It would need to look much better.
+I would want to have an accompanying test suite

 - What was the most challenging aspect of this work for you (if at all)?
+The most time consuming part was nailing down the CSS (I think I got all I meant to).
+The most interesting challenge was the evolution chain.